Coca162/Valour-Themes/README.md

 Custom css themes made for Valour

+## Contributing

+Anyone can contribute any theme they want using the [template](https://github.com/Coca16/Valour-Themes/blob/main/template.css).
+The colours should be the default ones that Valour already uses and all you need to do is replace them with any you want!

 ## Using

 It is reccomended to use [Style Bot](https://stylebot.dev/) which supports Firefox and Chrome.
 This does also works if you have valour like an app.